Mother tongue will guide you home by song

 ~ Diane Fetherston, Principal, Alexandria Park Community School

-Through a series of poet-in-residence programs in schools, Yala Gari strengthens awareness of, and respect for, Indigenous languages and cultural connections by engaging poets, artists, students, their families, and communities around Redfern, Waterloo and Alexandria.
+Through a series of poet-in-residence programs in schools, Yala Gari strengthens awareness of, and respect for, first languages and cultural connections by engaging poets, artists, students, their families, and communities around Redfern, Waterloo and Alexandria.

 Yala Gari 2017